tiyd-python-2015-08/assigments/22--MovieLens-Online/README.md

 * Explain what a model is
 * Use the Django admin
 * Structure the Django admin to reflect your data

+### Night 2

+* Create regular expressions to map URLs to views
+* Explain what a view is
+* Explain what a template is
+* Design simple views
+* Use basic HTML
+* Extrapolate from basic HTML how to create templates

+### Night 3

+* Distinguish when to use GET vs POST
+* Create forms
+* Understand registration and login
+* Make use of Django's built in authentication forms and helper
+* Extend User objects via OneToOneFields

 ## Deliverables